Dazai2007/Inbox_detox/frontend-next/README.md

-# Inbox Detox — Next.js Frontend
+# Nexivo — Next.js Frontend

-This is the Next.js (App Router) client for the Inbox Detox API.
+This is the Next.js (App Router) client for the Nexivo API.

 ## Environment